syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 {% endtabs %}
 {% endif %}

+### To Open Spreadsheet data as a Base64 string

+In the Syncfusion Spreadsheet component, there is no direct option to open data as a `Base64` string.
+To achieve this, the `import()` function fetches the `Base64` string, converts it to a Blob, creates a File object from the Blob, and then opens it using the `open` method in the spreadsheet.

+The following code example shows how to open the spreadsheet data as base64 string.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/base-64-string/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="OpenController.cs" %}
+{% include code-snippet/spreadsheet/base-64-string/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/base-64-string/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="OpenController.cs" %}
+{% include code-snippet/spreadsheet/base-64-string/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ### External workbook confirmation dialog

 When you open an excel file that contains external workbook references, you will see a confirmation dialog.
 This dialog allows you to either continue with the file opening or cancel the operation.
 This confirmation dialog will appear only if you set the `AllowExternalWorkbook` property value to **false** during the open request, as shown below.
 This prevents the spreadsheet from displaying inconsistent data.